jemmy512/book-notes/C/c-traps-and-pitfalls.md

 **int a=7;** is a definition of a that includes an explicit initial value.
 Not only does it allocate memory for a, but it says what value that memory should have.

 **extern int a;** is not a definition of a.
-It still says that a ISan external integer variable, but by including the extern ~eyword; it explicitly says that the storage for a is allocated somewhere else.
+It still says that a ISan external integer variable, but by including the extern keyword; it explicitly says that the storage for a is allocated somewhere else.

 What about a program that defines the same external variable more than once?
 * systems vary, most systems will reject the program.